octabytes/blog/content/posts/open source softwares/how-to-create-an-online-documentation-for-free-with-bookstack/index.md

 Getting started with Bookstack is simple.
 All you need to do is download the software from the official website, install it on your server, and follow the setup instructions.
 Once you've installed Bookstack, you can start creating your online documentation.

-You can deploy it with Elestio with a single click [here](https://elest.io/open-source/bookstack?ref=blog.elest.io), and we'll take care of the setup, maintenance, updates, and backups for you.
+You can deploy it with OctaByte with a single click [here](https://octabyte.io/start-trial/?service=Bookstack), and we'll take care of the setup, maintenance, updates, and backups for you.

 ## Conclusion